JoachimTislov/dotfiles/README.md

 - Remove noice: "Fontconfig warning: using without calling FcInit()"
     - ? where

-## Archive of old TODOs - completed or not so relevant anymore
+## Archive of old TODOs - not so relevant anymore

 - Configure [app2](https://github.com/Vladimir-csp/app2unit) for uwsm or setup rest of the uwsm cmds
     - app2 has better performance than uwsm, but thats not needed for my usecase